Fall Season 2025

-My Girl/Boy Hasn't Done Any Kind of Running - Can She/He Participate?
+My Girl/Boy Hasn't Done Any Kind of Running - Can They Participate?

 Many of the kids in the program are beginner runners and everyone is a first-time runner at some point.
 The program does not require any previous running experience.
 Many kids have gone from beginner, first-time runners to multiple season, experienced runners!

-My Girl/Boy Already Loves Running - Is This Program for Her/Him Too?
+My Girl/Boy Already Loves Running - Is This Program for Them Too?

 Does My Girl/Boy Need to Attend Both Days Each Week?